Norwegian Wood

 everyone I saw before me looked happy.
 Whether they were really

 happy or just looked it, I couldn't tell.
-But they did look happy on this
+But they did look happy on

-pleasant early afternoon in late September, and because of that I felt a
+pleasant early afternoon in late September, and because of that I

 kind of loneliness new to me, as if I were the only one here who was